chrisalexander/blog/_posts/2009-10-18-ibex-discovers-giant-ribbon-in-heliosphere.md

 The Solar System's Heliosphere is a protective bubble that protects our Solar System from from cosmic radiation, travelling through space, that could seriously detriment life and the Solar System as we know it.

-{% include images/block.html src="http://media.chris-alexander.co.uk/wp-content/uploads/2009/10/solarsystem.png" %}

 The picture below illustrates our Solar System moving through space in a right-to-left direction, with our Heliosphere deflecting the cosmic rays and shielding us.

-{% include images/block.html src="http://media.chris-alexander.co.uk/wp-content/uploads/2009/10/solarsystem2.png" %}
+{% include images/max.html src="http://media.chris-alexander.co.uk/wp-content/uploads/2009/10/solarsystem2.png" %}

 Interestingly, IBEX has [discovered a giant ribbon](http://science.nasa.gov/headlines/y2009/15oct_ibex.htm?list1079677) running through the Heliosphere; so far scientists say that it is a "shocking result", and that its origin is currently unknown.